 Purpose: To promote research in the lumbar spine.

-Description: The research proposal can be in basic science, biomechanics or the clinical field.
+Description: The research proposal can be in basic science, biomechanics or clinical clinical.
 It will be judged on significance, quality of the hypothesis, experimental protocol and feasibility.
 Projects that intend to use the ISSLS funding to lead to other, larger funding sources are encouraged but must have a strong plan for further funding.
 The winning proposal will receive a US$20,000.00 award.
 The principal investigator must be less than 45 years of age.
 At least one investigator must be an ISSLS member.
 The research funds cannot be used as a salary for any of the investigators.
 The recipient will provide a progress report to the research committee in writing, prior to the annual meeting and present this report at the Fellowship Ceremony.
 The winner of this grant will be announced at 2021 ISSLS Virtual Meeting.

 The ISSLS Research Grant is sponsored by Taisho Toyama Pharmaceuticals for US$20,000 per year.
 Research costs, only, will be covered by the award.
 No indirect/overhead costs will be covered by the award.